top of page

 How to get a screening kit

-The age for receiving a FIT kit is lowering to 50
+The age for receiving a FIT kit has lowered to 50

 If you're older than 74, then getting a FIT kit is just as easy, call 0800 707 6060 to request a kit.